 - Never stop learning: if you aren’t getting better, you’re getting worse.

-Think of company values like a mirror.
+Think of corporate values like a mirror.
 All your employees need to stand in front of it naked.
 If they don’t feel comfortable, there’s something wrong.

-You can’t convince someone to follow values.
-You need to hire the right people.
-But what is more important, you need to stop showcasing bullshit values.
-They won’t take you far.
-But they will for sure annoy some of your people.
+You can’t convince someone to follow values, so you need to hire the right people.
+But what is more important, you need to stop talking about bullshit values, because they won’t do you any good.
+If anything, they will just annoy some of your people.